Nagaragawa Onsen: History

 There are records of onsens in the area from as far back as 1,300 years, but the current source, Mitabora Shinbutsu Onsen, has only been used since 1968.

 During the 2004 onsen scandal in which establishments made false statements concerning the source of their water, one Ryokan was found to be charging customers for water they claimed was spring water.
 After the activities were confirmed, restitution was paid.

 When the water for the Nagaragawa Onsen started to become brown and cloudy in 1999, new water sources were located within the city limits.
 In addition to using the newfound spring waters for their facilities, they also purchased land to build an onsen stand, at which they would sell the spring water at retail prices.
 After complaints that emptying the underground spring would ruin the land and building foundations of the surrounding residents, the project was cancelled.

+Water profile

+The spring water is high in iron content, tinting the water a reddish-brown color.

+The spring water has high iron content and concentration of carbonic acid.
+The temperature at the source: 15 C; pH: 6.7; Flow: 1000 l per minute.

 Surrounding area

 The Nagaragawa Onsen are located on the northern side of Mount Kinka, near Gifu's urban center, so visitors can enjoy both city activities and the relaxing onsen.
-There are a total of seven hotels and ryokan which draw water from the same source for their onsen:
+There are seven hotels and ryokan which draw water from the same source for their onsen.